What is Age-Related Macular Degeneration AMD?

 - Macuvision vitamins may be taken depending upon the advice of your doctor.
 They may cause nausea or abdominal bloating.

-- Regular Amsler grid tests (see back page).
+- Regular Amsler grid test.
 Generally once per week is recommended.
+This can be tested online.

 How do I know if I have AMD?